 Therefore we have $n=324$ observations from $C=5$ true classes.
-For this example KNOB-SynC identifies $\hat C = 9$ groups.
-Table~\ref{tab:knob.sync.Ecoli-unscaled-5-kappa-5} presents the confusion matrix containing the number of times a protein from a localization site was assigned to each KNOB-SynC group.
+KNOB-SynC identifies $\hat C = 9$ groups.
+Table~\ref{tab:knob.sync.Ecoli-unscaled-5-kappa-5} presents the confusion matrix containing the number of times a protein from a localization site is assigned to each KNOB-SynC group.
 Ignoring stray assignments, the sites are fairly well-defined in the first four groups, with $\mR=0.72$.
 Uncleavable signal sequences from the inner membrane site are difficult to distinguish from those that are also from there but have no signal sequence.
 Sequences from the other sites are better-clarified.
 Among the alternative methods, EAC does slightly better ($\mR=0.77)$ but identifies 10 groups.
 The remaining methods all do slightly to substantially worse.
 DEMP, DEMP+ and K-mH each identify four groups but with $\mR\in [0.63,0.70]$.
 K-mH finds only two groups ($\mR=0.41$) while the rest find more groups but disagree more strongly with the true localizations.
 DBSCAN$^{*}$ finds a large number of groups ($\hat C= 174$) with relatively poor performance ($\mR = 0.31$).
-DP was marginally better ($\mR=0.39,\hat C=12$) while PGMM ($\mR=0.48$) and MGHD ($\mR=0.6$) were better, each finding 8 groups.
+DP is marginally better ($\mR=0.39,\hat C=12$) while PGMM ($\mR=0.48$) and MGHD ($\mR=0.6$) improves on DP, each finding 8 groups.
 (MSAL did not converge to a solution.)
 Overall, EAC and KNOB-SynC are the top two performers, with DEMP and DEMP+ close behind.